 Dimmer Switch vs. Dimmable Remote: What’s the Difference?

-If you want dimmable lighting, choosing the correct bulb is essential.
+If you want dimmable lighting, choosing the correct light bulb is essential.
 Older lighting fixtures designed for incandescent bulbs will generally work with most dimmers, but not all LED lights are compatible.
 Standard dimmer switches can’t always be used with LED bulbs or light strips as the lights won’t always dim properly, either not working at all or causing them to flicker or buzz.
-Hence, it is important that you check the specifications to make sure the fixtures you are choosing for your home is compatible with your dimmer switch.
+Hence, it is important that you check the specifications to make sure the fixtures you are choosing for your home are compatible with your dimmer switch.

-There are two basic types of dimmer switches: leading edge dimmers and trailing edge dimmers.
+There are two basic types of dimmer light switches: leading edge dimmers and trailing edge dimmers.
 Most older dimmer switches are leading edge.
 Trailing edge switches are recommended for dimming LED bulbs and fixtures.
 If you are concerned about the compatibility of your existing switches with new LED fixtures, consult with a qualified electrician.
 If you’re purchasing new, it’s best to do a little research first to ensure your products are compatible.

 How Remote Dimming Works